The International Trade Blog International Sales & Marketing

-In this article, I’ll look at the history of U.S. trade with Japan; the process of exporting to Japan; understanding cultural complexities; documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Japanese market.
+In this article, I’ll look at the history of U.S. trade with Japan; the process of exporting to Japan; how to understand cultural complexities; documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Japanese market.

 The Japanese Economy